Former Trump lawyer Cohen pleads guilty to lying to Congress

-NEW YORK (Reuters) - President Donald Trump’s longtime personal lawyer Michael Cohen pleaded guilty on Thursday to making false statements to Congress regarding a Trump Organization real estate project in Moscow, putting fresh pressure on the president.
+NEW YORK (Reuters) - President Donald Trump’s longtime personal lawyer Michael Cohen pleaded guilty on Thursday to making false statements to Congress regarding a Trump Organization real estate project in Moscow, prompting Trump to call Cohen a liar and a “weak person.”

-Cohen entered the guilty plea in federal court in Manhattan to one count of making false statements to Congress in an investigation by lawmakers into whether Trump’s campaign worked with Russia to sway the election.
+Cohen entered his guilty plea in federal court in Manhattan to one count of making false statements to Congress in an investigation by lawmakers into whether Trump’s campaign worked with Russia to sway the 2016 U.S. election in his favor.
+The plea increased the pressure on Trump during the ongoing special counsel investigation into Russia’s role in the election.

+The proposal at issue was to build a skyscraper bearing Trump’s name in the Russian capital, a project that ultimately did not materialize.
+Cohen provided false statements to both the Senate and House intelligence committees to create the false impression the Moscow real estate project had ended by the time the political primary season began, the charging document said.

 Cohen said in court that in 2017, he submitted a written statement to Congress saying all efforts relating to the real estate project in Moscow had ceased by January 2016.
 Cohen said that in fact these efforts continued until June 2016.